viveknshetty24-rgb/Basics-of-C-Programming/functions/README.md

 - `reverse.c` → Takes a number and reverses it using the function
 - `digits_count.c` → Takes a number and returns the number of digits present in that number using function
 - `rect_area_func.c` → Takes length and breadth and returns area of rectangle using the function
+- `avg.c` → Takes 3 numbers as input and returns their average using function